tonykhbo/apple-doc-beta-mcp/README.md

 **Server Won't Start**
 - Ensure Node.js 18+ is installed
 - For direct usage: Verify the path in your MCP config points to the correct `dist/index.js` location
-- For npx usage: Make sure you've run `npm link` in the project directory

 - Check your MCP configuration syntax
 - Restart your AI assistant after config changes